Einklappbarer Inhalt

 Isn't geoengineering wrong?

-Why not plant trees and switch to solar panels?
+Can't we just plant trees and switch to solar?

-We absolutely should do these and every other effective carbon reduction + clean energy measure.
-However, we also need to immediately cool the world.
+These are great, but they are far from enough.
 Even if we magically stopped all carbon emissions right now, we'd still likely hit 2.3C!
-Given that greenhouse gas emissions increase every year, we need to start cooling the world immediately.
+Given that greenhouse gas emissions increase ~every year, we need to start cooling the world immediately.

 I would like you to stop doing this.